 As part of the assessment process you will need to attend training.

-Further information on the adoption process and our Statement of Purpose can be found in the documents below.
+You can find further information on the adoption process in the documents below.